CPU utilization is extremely high on the Juniper firewall. What is triggering the high CPU situation?

-Note: On all firewall appliance devices (NetScreen-5, 25, 50, 204, 208, and SSG Series), there is 1 CPU used for processing.
-On ASIC based hardware firewalls (NS-5000, ISG devices) there are two CPU’s; one dedicated for flow and the other dedicated for task.
+Note: On all firewall appliance devices (NetScreen-5, 25, 50, 204, 208, and SSG Series), one CPU is used for processing.
+On ASIC-based hardware firewalls (NS-5000, ISG devices) there are two CPUs: one dedicated for Flow and the other dedicated for Task.

 Average system utilization is the average CPU utilization for the last 24 hrs.
-Example, if the system up time is 48 hrs and 18 minutes, then the average system utilization is the average CPU utilization in the last 24 hours, excluding that 18 minutes.
+For example, if the system up time is 48 hrs and 18 minutes, then the average system utilization is the average CPU utilization in the last 24 hours, excluding that 18 minutes.

-If system up time is less than 1hr, (for example, 34 minutes 26 seconds), then average utilization is the cpu utilization in last 34 minutes (excluding 26 seconds).
+If system up time is less than 1 hr, (for example, 34 minutes 26 seconds), then average utilization is the CPU utilization in the last 34 minutes (excluding 26 seconds).

-If system up time is less than 1 minute, example 48 seconds, then average utilization is computed over that 48 seconds.
+If system up time is less than 1 minute, for example, 48 seconds, then average utilization is computed over that 48 seconds.

-A single asterisk * indicates the CPU is nearing a warning threshold.
-It is marked when utilization is ≥ 50% & ≤ 70%.
+A single asterisk * indicates that the CPU is nearing a warning threshold.
+It is marked when utilization is ≥ 50% and ≤ 70%.

-Double asterisks ** indicates to the administrator that CPU is nearing a high level; the administrator should investigate the cause of why CPU is nearing this level.
-It is marked when utilization ≥ 70% & ≤ 85%.
+Double asterisks ** indicate to the administrator that CPU is nearing a high level; the administrator should investigate the cause of why CPU is nearing this level.
+It is marked when utilization ≥ 70% and ≤ 85%.

-Triple asterisks *** indicates the CPU utilization is high; the administrator should investigate the cause of why CPU is high.
+Triple asterisks *** indicate that the CPU utilization is high; the administrator should investigate the cause of why CPU is high.
 It is marked when utilization is ≥ 85%.